HlabirwaM/HomeLoan-Automation/README.md

 For instance, standardizing "ApplicantIncome," "CoapplicantIncome," and "LoanAmount" will transform these variables into comparable units, thereby eliminating the biases introduced by differing scales.
 This approach ensures that the machine learning model can appropriately weigh each feature, improving its overall performance and accuracy.

-### Numerical Data Skewedness
+### Numerical Data Skewness

-Data skewedness is a significant data quality issue that can adversely affect the performance and reliability of machine learning models.
+Data skewness is a significant data quality issue that can adversely affect the performance and reliability of machine learning models.
 The provided boxplots and base table for "ApplicantIncome," "CoapplicantIncome," and "LoanAmount" reveal substantial skewness in these quantitative variables, which can lead to biased models and inaccurate predictions.

 The boxplot for "ApplicantIncome" demonstrates a pronounced right-skewed distribution, characterized by a long tail extending towards higher income values.
 This indicates that while the majority of applicants have relatively low to moderate incomes, a small number of applicants report exceptionally high incomes.
 The base table further supports this observation, showing a mean that is considerably higher than the median, reflecting the influence of these high-income outliers.
 This skewness can result in a model that is disproportionately influenced by the high-income data points, potentially leading to biased predictions that do not accurately represent the broader applicant population.